Amalie Baisch

-Amalie Baisch (née Marggraff; October 8, 1859, in Munich – after 1904) was a German writer, best known for her Victorian era guide books on young women's etiquette.
+Amalie Baisch (née Marggraff; 8 October 1859 in Munich – after 1904) was a German writer, best known for her Victorian era guide books on young women's etiquette.
 She wrote under the pseudonym Ernesta.

 Life

-Amalie Baisch was born in Munich on October 8, 1859.
+Amalie Baisch was born in Munich, Kingdom of Bavaria, on 8 October 1859.
 Her father was Rudolf Marggraff, a professor of Art History and Fine Art at the Academy of Fine Arts, Munich.
 Her mother was called Elisabeth Marggraff.
-Amalie Basch attended the Max-Josef-Stift and subsequently took a job as a teacher in Paris.
+Amalie Basch attended the Gymnasium Max-Josef-Stift and subsequently took a job as a teacher in Paris.
 She was a guest in the Parisian salons and travelled extensively.
 She documented her experiences in a series of literary sketches.

-In 1885, Baisch married the author Otto Baisch (1840-1892).
+In 1885, Baisch married the author Otto Baisch (1840–1892).
 Otto had known Rudolf Marggraff since the 1870s.
 Before his death, Marggraff had been working on a biography of Johann Christian Reinhart, which Otto completed as published in 1882 under the title Johann Christian Reinhart und seine Kreise.